garrandall/popular-music-data/tracks/do-you-mind-dj-khaled-nicki-minaj-chris-brown-august-alsina-jeremih-future-rick-ross.md

 Still in the trap but I like my bitches bougie
 Two cups of Styrofoam, excuse me little mama
 I can hold you down, be your friend and your lover
-You want watches, new Versaces, you want CÃ©line
+You want watches, new Versaces, you want Céline
 Top back, dreamin' money ain't a ting